shichiro-nakahara/docs/docs/glossary.md

 ### Rollup Processor Contract

-This is the smart contract on Polygon that holds user deposits, facilitates interactions with other Polygon contracts from PolyAztec and processes PolyAztec rollup blocks.
+This is the smart contract on Polygon that holds user deposits, facilitates interactions with other Polygon contracts from Nata Network and processes Nata Network rollup blocks.

 ### Sequencer